-a)Barotropic/baroclinic tides decomposition
+2.3.1 Barotropic/baroclinic tides decomposition

 The central issue is to perform an accurate separation of the barotropic and baroclinic tide components, in terms of velocity and pressure as discussed in Nugroho et al. (2017).
-Although intuitive, this issue is not trivial and we need to define precisely the meaning of "barotropic" and "baroclinic" dynamical terms.
+Although intuitive, this issue is not trivial, and we need to define precisely the meaning of "barotropic" and "baroclinic" dynamical terms.
 The method used to separate surface and internal tides ultimately defines properties such as internal tide generation and the depth structure of the internal tide energy flux (Kelly et al., 2010).

-The most common definitions can be summarized as follow:
+The most common definitions can be summarized as follows:

-1, barotropic tides are the ones that would be present in the absence of ocean stratification (uniform density ocean), and baroclinic tides are the departure from those barotropic tides when stratification is taken into account.
-This definition has been widely adopted by many authors.
-However, barotropic tides in a non-stratified ocean will differ significantly from barotropic tides in a stratified ocean.
-As a consequence, the "baroclinic" tides obtained by differencing nonstratified ocean tides and stratified ocean tides will contain parasite barotropic residuals.
+1. Barotropic tides are the ones that would be present in the absence of ocean stratification (uniform density ocean), and baroclinic tides are the departure from those barotropic tides when stratification is taken into account.
+This definition has been widely adopted by

-2, barotropic tides are the depth-averaged part of the tidal dynamics in a stratified ocean, baroclinic tides then being the residual between the full 3D tides and the barotropic tides.
-This definition is quite conventional and popular, and mostly acceptable for first order analysis.
+- many authors.
+However, barotropic tides in a nonstratified ocean will differ significantly from barotropic tides in a stratified ocean.
+As a consequence, the "baroclinic" tides obtained by differencing non-stratified ocean tides and stratified ocean tides will contain parasite barotropic residuals. - 2.
+Barotropic tides are the depth-averaged part of the tidal dynamics in a stratified ocean, baroclinic tides then being the residual between the full 3D tides and the barotropic tides.
+This definition is quite conventional and popular and mostly acceptable for first-order analysis.
 This reflects the idea that baroclinic quantities vanish when integrated with depth (also called the baroclinicity condition).
-This method has some consistency with model modes under a rigid lid assumption, but in the free surface case, it doesn't take account of the surface pressure, leading to an unsatisfactory tidal energy budget.
-The surface tide pressure can be expressed as the depth average of total pressure plus an additional depth-dependent profile of pressure, which is due to isopycnal heaving by free surface movements (Kelly et al., 2010).

-3, barotropic tides are the fast mode in a Sturm-Liouville vertical mode theoretical framework, and baroclinic tides are the slow modes.
+This method has some consistency with model modes under a rigid lid assumption, but in the free surface case, it does not take account of the surface pressure, leading to an unsatisfactory tidal energy budget.
+The surface tide pressure can be expressed as the depth average of total pressure plus an additional depth-dependent profile of pressure, which is due to isopycnal heaving by free surface movements (Kelly et al., 2010). - 3.
+Barotropic tides are the fast mode in a Sturm-Liouville vertical mode theoretical framework, and baroclinic tides are the slow modes.
 By using modal decomposition, this technique solves the inconsistencies that come from surface pressure variations due to isopycnal displacement.
-When this decomposition is applied on idealized cases, it also gives a barotropic energy flux that is consistent with energy conversion, and has a good agreement with observations (Kelly, 2012).
-This definition has a much better physical meaning, and has attracted much attention in the tidal community.
-It has been applied on models with realistic forcing and complex bottom topography such as in the Indonesian Seas (e.g., Nugroho et al., 2017).
+When this decomposition is applied to idealized cases, it also gives a barotropic energy flux that is consistent with energy conversion and has a good agreement with observations (Kelly et al., 2012).
+This definition has a much better physical meaning and has attracted much attention in the tidal community.
+It has been applied on models with realistic forcing and complex bottom topography such as in the Indonesian seas (e.g., Nugroho et al., 2017).

 In this study, we will use the vertical mode decomposition (3) to define and separate the barotropic and baroclinic tides.
-In practice, the vertical mode computation and the simulation's decomposition have been performed by solving the generalized Sturm-Liouville eigenvector/eigenvalue problem.
+In practice, the vertical mode computation and the decomposition of the simulation have been performed by solving the generalized Sturm-Liouville eigenvector/eigenvalue problem.
 Each successive mode decreases in group speed and increases in horizontal wavenumber.
-The lowest-mode tide (n = 0) is the surface barotropic tide, and the higher-mode tides (n \geq 1) make up the internal tides with n zero crossings in the vertical for horizontal velocities.
+The lowest-mode tide (n = 0) is the surface barotropic tide, and the higher-mode tides $(n \ge 1)$ make up the internal tides with n zero crossings in the vertical for horizontal velocities.

-b) Energy budget: Generation, propagation and dissipation
+2.3.2 Energy budget: generation, propagation, and dissipation